 Notes: This table shows results from OLS and IV regressions of the posterior of income growth expectations on the prior of income growth expectations and the posterior of inflation expectations.
-Columns (2) and (3) use IV, instrumenting with $E_i \left[\widehat{\pi_p^{Posterior}} \right]$.
-Column (2) uses the instrument constructed from the regression in (1) with Huber weights, whereas column (3) uses the instrument constructed from the trimmed regression in (1).
+Columns (2) and (3) use IV, instrumenting with $E_i[\widehat{\pi_p^{Posterior}}]$.
+Column (2) uses the instrument constructed equation (4) with Huber weights, whereas column (3) uses the instrument constructed from the trimmed regression.
 The estimates of γ_p^j and θ_p^j , where $j = \{2, 4, 5\}$, for both Huber and trimmed regressions are reported in Table 1.
 Robust standard errors are in parentheses.

-Table 2 reports the results and highlights a key empirical finding of our paper.
-Specifically, we document a moderate positive causal relationship from inflation expectations to income growth expectations that reflects only partial pass-through.
-As shown in column 1, the OLS regression indicates that inflation expectations exhibit a very low correlation with income growth expectations.
-However, as shown in column 2, the Huber IV regression yields a notably higher coefficient.
-In particular, the estimate implies that a 1 percentage point increase in inflation expectations increases expected income growth by 0.2 percentage point.21 The trimmed IV regression in column 3 shows a slightly lower pass-through estimate of 0.17, but it is within one standard deviation of the estimate in column 2.
+increases expected income growth by 0.2 percentage points.18 The trimmed IV regression in column 3 shows a slightly lower pass-through estimate of 0.17, but it is within one standard deviation of the estimate in column 2.
 Moreover, the instrument displays a relatively high F-test statistic.

-Looking more closely at the Huber IV regression, which is our preferred specification, the results suggest that pass-through is considerably lower than one-to-one.22 Viewed from a different perspective, the same 1 percentage point increase in inflation expectations implies a 0.8 percentage point reduction in expected real income growth.
-A key takeaway from this finding is that it suggests consumers associate increases in expected inflation with a marked decline in expected real income growth and offers one reason for an aversion to inflation.
-Our subsequent analysis will explore how the effect of expected inflation on real income may influence the labor market actions of consumers and further shape their attitudes toward inflation.
+Looking more closely at the Huber IV regression, which is our preferred specification, the results suggest that pass-through is considerably lower than one-to-one.19 Viewed differently, the same 1 percentage point increase in inflation expectations implies a 0.8 percentage point reduction in expected real income growth.
+A key takeaway from this finding is that it suggests consumers associate increases in expected inflation with a marked decline in expected real income growth, offering one reason for an aversion to inflation.
+In a complementary fashion, our subsequent analysis in the next subsection explores how the effect of expected inflation on real income influences

-21This pass-through differs markedly from a correlation of 0.37 in the raw data, as shown in Table 8 in Appendix B. This difference highlights the importance of estimating a causal relationship as we do based on our RCT.
+18This pass-through differs markedly from a correlation of 0.37 in the raw data, as shown in Table 8 in Appendix B. This difference highlights the importance of estimating a causal relationship as we do based on our RCT.